Sho-shin

 CHIKEI wrestles standing KO-ITAME under JI-NIE and NIE-UTSURI.

-YAKIBA: The NIOI HABUCHI blows down over jutting crags and hilltops while SUNAGASHI sweeps a vague NIJUBA through its crowded and overlaid KO-GUNOME landscape.
-KINSUJI carves bright wounds as drifts of KO-NIE and NIOI HOTSURE are pulled into the JI.
-Stands of defined CHOJI become almost DAI-BO in the mid but UTSURI joins HAKIKAKE to brush a soft fog to the mountainous lower.
+YAKIBA: The NIOI HABUCHI is Fukashi while SUNAGASHI sweeps a vague NIJUBA through its crowded KO-GUNOME.
+KINSUJI carves brightly as drifts of KO-NIE and NIOI HOTSURE are pulled into the JI.
+Stands of defined CHOJI become almost DAI-BO in the mid but UTSURI joins HAKIKAKE to brush a soft fog to the lower.

 A NIJU ghost walks the smooth BOSHI to KO-MARU with slight KAERI.